FIVE JEWELS OF WISDOM

 It may help in the understanding of karma to realise that karma is

 impersonal and indifferent to one's actions.
-Karma does not judge us.
-Rather,
+Karma does not judge us; instead,

 it simply returns to us in time and space what we put out in our thoughts,

-kindness and compassion will certainly return to us in some form or other.
-Good
+kindness and compassion will certainly return to us in some form.
+Good deeds yield

-deeds return spiritual merit or positive karma, while bad deeds return
+spiritual merit or positive karma, while bad deeds result in suffering or

-Most people can distinguish between good and bad physical acts, but when
+Most people can distinguish between good and bad physical acts.
+Still,

-it comes to acts such as adultery, for example, many fail to acknowledge the
+when it comes to acts such as adultery, for example, many fail to acknowledge

-suffering inflicted on the innocent spouse and children.
-If your actions and
+the suffering inflicted on the innocent spouse and children.
+If your actions

 Can you imagine the negative karma incurred by a terrorist who blows up